alchemy-fr/Phraseanet/README.md

 See below for more information about Prerequisites and how to personalize the stack deployed.

-But in fact if you have Docker Prerequisites, Phraseanet can be deployed and installed with these 2 simple commands.
+But in fact, if you have Docker Prerequisites, Phraseanet can be deployed and installed with these 2 simple commands.

-In a terminal from the Phraseanet repositorie launch
+In a terminal from the Phraseanet repository launch